unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-0/lesson-1_Course Introduction.md

 ### 🧑🏼‍🚀 What is The Graph?

-[The Graph](https://thegraph.com/) is a protocol for building decentralized applications (dApps) quickly on Ethereum and IPFS using GraphQL.
+[The Graph](https://thegraph.com/) is a protocol for building decentralized applications（dApps）quickly on Ethereum and IPFS using GraphQL.

-- 🗃️ **Decentralized Indexing**: The Graph enables open APIs ("subgraphs") to efficiently index and organize blockchain data.
+- 🗃️ **Decentralized Indexing**: The Graph enables open APIs（"subgraphs"）to efficiently index and organize blockchain data.
 - 🔎 **Efficient Querying**: The protocol uses GraphQL for streamlined querying blockchain data.
 - 🙌 **Community Ecosystem**: The Graph fosters collaboration by empowering developers to build, deploy, and share subgraphs!